banana-rdf/banana-rdf/README.md

 So this repository is trying to build up from scratch the framework, to see what holds water, before moving it back to the main repository.

+The main work on this branch is going on in the [bblfish banana-rdf](https://github.com/bblfish/banana-rdf) repository.
+Check the pull requests there to see what the latest branch being worked on is.

 ### Discussions

 Some places where ideas have been discussed are: